-For each of the three-month periods ended March 31, 2017 and 2016, the effective income tax rate was lower than the federal statutory tax rate due to the composition of income from foreign jurisdictions that is taxed at lower rates compared to the statutory tax rates in the U.S. and the U.S. federal, state and foreign research and development credits, partially offset by the effects of accounting for stock-based compensation in accordance with the authoritative guidance for share-based payments and state income taxes.
-The decrease in the effective tax rate for the three-month period ended March 31, 2017 as compared to the same period in 2016, was primarily due to a higher percentage of income from foreign jurisdictions that is taxed at lower rates during the three-month period ended March 31, 2017 and the adoption of a new accounting standard on January 1, 2017 (see Note 1 to the unaudited consolidated financial statements).
+For each of the three- and six-month periods ended June 30, 2017 and 2016, the effective income tax rate was lower than the federal statutory tax rate due to the composition of income from foreign jurisdictions that is taxed at lower rates compared to the statutory tax rates in the U.S. plus the effect of U.S. federal, state and foreign research and development credits, partially offset by the effects of accounting for stock-based compensation in accordance with the authoritative guidance for share-based payments and state income taxes.

-We expect our effective income tax rate to remain relatively consistent during the remaining quarters of 2017, as compared to the first quarter of 2017.
+We expect our full year effective income tax rate to remain consistent with the effective income tax rate recognized during the six months ended June 30, 2017.
 This expectation does not take into consideration the effect of potential one-time discrete items that may be recorded in the future.
 The effective tax rate could also be different depending on the nature and timing of dispositions of incentive stock options and other employee equity awards.
 Further, our effective tax rate may fluctuate within a fiscal year and from quarter to quarter due to items arising from discrete events, including settlements of tax audits and assessments, the resolution or identification of tax position uncertainties and acquisitions of other companies.